-See more about Skills Testing and view the full calendar on our website HERE.
+See the latest updates and full calendar on our website HERE.

 LGLL NEWS & INFORMATION

 President's Message: Play Catch With Your Child

 I wanted to share a special thank you note I received from a child who I helped to register for T-Ball this season.
 It is a reminder about the special role baseball and softball play in a young child’s life.

 When you think baseball and softball, one of the first things that always jumps to mind is playing catch with your son or daughter.
 We always remember those moments like when your dad or mom took you to your first major league ballgame or maybe took you to the local field to take batting practice.
 And when you’re a kid, your parents are usually the first ones to show you how to throw.
 And after that, learning to appreciate all the nuances of the game is one of those things that’s passed down from generation to generation.

 There’s just something magical about it, the ball going back and forth between you.
 No words need to be spoken, just the popping of the glove like an invisible string connecting you.
 You tend to take it for granted as a kid, but looking back now I realize how lucky I was growing up.
 I was lucky to have parents who always took the time to throw with me in the back yard.